A cogroupoid associated to preregular forms: Preliminaries

 for all $x,y,z\in H$.
 The convolution inverse of $\sigma$ is usually denoted by $\sigma^{-1}$. \end{defn}

 Given a 2-cocycle $\sigma: H\otimes H\to\kk$, let $H^\sigma$ denote the coalgebra $H$ endowed with the original unit and deformed product

 for any $x,y\in H$.
 In fact, $H^\sigma$ is a Hopf algebra with the deformed antipode $S^\sigma$ given in \cite[Theorem 1.6]{Doi93}.
 We call $H^\sigma$ the \emph{2-cocycle twist} of $H$ by $\sigma$.
 It is well-known that two Hopf algebras are 2-cocycle twists of each other if and only if there exists a bicleft object between them (e.g., see \cite{Sch1996}).
-On the other hand, Zhang in \cite{Zhang1996} introduced a different twist of a graded algebra $A = \bigoplus_{i=0}^\infty A_i$ by a graded automorphism $\phi: A \rightarrow A$.